Understanding the Lifecycle of Commercial Real Estate Assets

 What Is The Real Estate Cycle?

-The real estate cycle refers to the ups and downs in the real estate market over time.
+The real estate cycle refers to the ups and downs in the commercial real estate market over time.
 Like many other economic sectors, the real estate market experiences growth, stability, and decline periods.

 Various factors, such as interest rates, supply and demand, and economic conditions, can influence these cycles.